Devjosef/vibe-guard/DISTRIBUTION.md

 # 🚀 Vibe-Guard Distribution Guide

-This document explains all the ways to distribute and use Vibe-Guard.
+This document explains all the ways to distribute and use Vibe-Guard, the comprehensive security scanner with 20 essential security rules.

 ## 📦 Distribution Methods